 Gift taxes are determined by calculating the tax on all gifts made during the tax year that exceed the annual exclusion amount, and then adding that amount to all the gift taxes from gifts above the exclusion limit from previous years.
 This number is then applied toward an individual’s lifetime applicable exclusion amount.
 If the cumulative sum exceeds the lifetime exclusion, you may owe gift taxes.

 The 2010 Tax Relief Act reunified the estate and gift tax exclusions at $5 million (indexed for inflation), and the American Taxpayer Relief Act of 2012 made the higher exemption amount permanent while increasing the estate and gift tax rate to 40% (up from 35% in 2012).
-Because of inflation, the estate and gift tax exemption is $5.34 million in 2014.
-This enables individuals to make lifetime gifts up to $5.34 million in 2014 before the gift tax is imposed.
+Because of inflation, the estate and gift tax exemption is $5.45 million in 2016 (up from $5.43 million in 2015).
+This enables individuals to make lifetime gifts up to $5.45 million in 2016 before the gift tax is imposed.

 The information in this article is not intended to be tax or legal advice, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek tax or legal advice from an independent professional advisor.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
 This material was written and prepared by Emerald. © 2016 Emerald Connect, LLC